 X-linked adrenoleukodystrophy (ALD) is a genetic disorder leading to accumulation of saturated very long chain fatty acids (VLCFAs; mainly C26:0) in tissues.
 This accumulation causes demyelination of neurons in the brain and adrenal dysfunction.
 Childhood cerebral ALD (CCALD) is the most severe and devastating form of this disease and affects school-age boys, leading to death in 2-3 years.
-Lorenzo’s oil (LO) is believed to competitively inhibit the elongation of long chain fatty acids to VLCFAs and clinical studies have shown a reduction in plasma VLCFAs in in patients receiving LO.
+Lorenzo’s oil (LO) is believed to competitively inhibit the elongation of long chain fatty acids to VLCFAs and clinical studies have shown a reduction in plasma VLCFAs in patients receiving LO.
 Additionally, literature suggests LO may reduce the development of cerebral involvement in ALD children, but studies on outcomes are conflicting.
 This is partially due to variability in dosing across studies and a complete lack of information on the pharmacokinetics and pharmacodynamics that characterize the dose-response relationship.
 The primary objective of this project is to determine the pharmacokinetics of erucic acid (a component of LO) in patients with X-linked ALD.
 This information will help optimize LO dosing in order to obtain desirable outcomes.

-Sponsors: CTSI Translational Research Development Program
+Funding: CTSI Translational Research Development Program

 Improved Therapy for Late-stage Adrenoleukodystrophy

 Childhood cerebral adrenoleukodystrophy (c-ALD) is an X-linked peroxisomal disorder affecting approximately 20,000 boys that results in demyelination of the CNS and early death in affected boys.
 Hematopoietic stem cell transplantation (HSCT) halts disease progression and extends life when c-ALD is diagnosed and treated at an early stage.
 There is, however, no known effective therapy for late-stage c-ALD although HSCT is offered at some centers.
 Survival and neurological outcomes are significantly worse in late-stage as compared to early-stage disease.
 N-acetylcysteine (NAC) is an antioxidant that reduces free radicals and facilitates glutathione biosynthesis.
-Our research team administered NAC to reduce oxidative damage and potentially render late-stage disease amenable to HSCT (Tolar et al, 2007).
+Our research team administered NAC to reduce oxidative damage and potentially render late-stage disease amenable to HSCT.
 The results indicate that IV NAC therapy, in conjunction with a reduced intensity transplant, significantly improves survival of boys with late stage-disease as compared to HSCT alone.
 Our studies are focusing on NAC clinical pharmacology and include both clinical and cell-based in vitro research .
 The goal of our research is to develop safer, more effective therapies for c-ALD including use of NAC as preventive therapy in children with early-stage disease.